TUDelft-SPC-Lab/COSILab/baselines/intention/README.md

 /home/zli33/linuxhome/slurm_outputs/gemma/
 ```

+Note: the script still invokes the pre-packaging entry point `${PROJECT_ROOT}/gemma/model_inference.py` and expects `prompt_ingroup.json` under `${PROJECT_ROOT}/gemma/`.
+Update those paths (or the checkout on DAIC) to the packaged CLI before submitting.

 ## Annotation and Survey Analysis

-The analysis notebooks and R scripts are intended for post-inference evaluation and annotator analysis.
-They assume local CSV/JSON outputs from the annotation workflow and are not self-contained data bundles.
+These notebooks and R scripts are intended for post-inference evaluation and annotator analysis.
+They are not part of the `intention_inference` package and have their own dependencies; they assume local CSV/JSON outputs from the annotation workflow and are not self-contained data bundles.

+Notebooks:

+- `process_data.ipynb`: parses raw Gemma responses, flattens structured intention annotations, optionally labels annotation dimensions with an LLM helper, and prepares CSV tables for downstream analysis.
+- `semantic_similarity.ipynb`: compares model and human intention annotations with sentence-embedding similarity and UMAP projections.
+- `LLM_as_judge.ipynb`: runs a paired model-vs-human annotation comparison where an LLM judge predicts which annotation was human-written.

+R scripts and supporting files:

+- `presurvey-processor.R`: processes the pre-annotation survey using `pre_annotation_survey_codebook.xlsx`, scores survey measures, recodes demographics, and writes a cleaned survey CSV.
+- `annotator-analysis.R`: joins cleaned survey measures with annotation outputs and fits mixed-effects models for annotator behavior.
+- `pre_annotation_survey_codebook.xlsx`: codebook used to map and score pre-annotation survey columns.

+Results:

+- `benchmark_sim.md`: recorded model-human answer similarity tables and persona-level similarity comparisons.

 Typical sequence:

-1. Run Gemma inference with `model_inference.py` or `gemma_ingroup_daic.sh`.
+1. Run Gemma inference with `intention-inference` or `gemma_ingroup_daic.sh`.
 2. Use `process_data.ipynb` to load model response JSON files, parse the assistant text into structured rows, and write tables such as `df_model.csv` and LLM-labeled annotation CSVs.
 3. Use `semantic_similarity.ipynb` to compare human annotations and model annotations by embedding intention descriptions or explanations, computing pairwise similarity, and visualizing sources such as annotator A, annotator B, final human annotations, and model outputs.
 4. Use `LLM_as_judge.ipynb` for a complementary comparison where an LLM receives paired model/human annotations for the same item and predicts which one was human-written.